junxit/us-congress-bills-115/metadata.md

 - 2017-05-26 — Referred to the Subcommittee on Economic Opportunity.
 - 2017-05-26 — Referred to the Subcommittee on Oversight and Investigations.
 - 2017-05-26 — Subcommittee on Oversight and Investigations Discharged.
+- 2017-10-10 — Rules Committee Resolution H. Res.
+562 Reported to House.
+Rule provides for consideration of S. 585 with 1 hour of general debate.
+Bill is closed to amendments.
+The resolution provides for proceedings during the period from October 16, 2017, through October 20, 2017; and provides for consideration of motions to suspend the rules.
+- 2017-10-11 — Rule H. Res.
+562 passed House.
+- 2017-10-12 — Considered as unfinished business. (consideration: CR H8010-8012)
+- 2017-10-12 — Considered under the provisions of rule H. Res.
+562. (consideration: CR H7998-8004)
+- 2017-10-12 — DEBATE - The House proceeded with 10 minutes of debate on the O'Halleran motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House forthwith with an amendment to add a new section at the end of title I related to Disclosure of Violations Relating to Air Transportation.
+- 2017-10-12 — DEBATE - The House proceeded with one hour of debate on S. 585.
+- 2017-10-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-10-12 — Mr. O'Halleran moved to recommit with instructions to the Committee on Oversight and Government Reform. (text: CR H8003)
+- 2017-10-12 — On motion to recommit with instructions Failed by the Yeas and Nays: 190 - 232 (Roll no. 567).
+- 2017-10-12 — On passage Passed by recorded vote: 420 - 0 (Roll no. 568). (text: CR H7989)
+- 2017-10-12 — POSTPONED PROCEEDINGS - At the conclusion of debate on the O'Halleran motion to recommit, the Chair put the question on the motion, and by voice vote, announced that the noes had prevailed.
+Mr. O'Halleran demanded the yeas and nays and the Chair postponed further proceedings on the motion to recommit until a time to be announced.
+- 2017-10-12 — Passed/agreed to in House: On passage Passed by recorded vote: 420 - 0 (Roll no. 568).(text: CR H7989)
+- 2017-10-12 — Rule provides for consideration of S. 585 with 1 hour of general debate.
+Bill is closed to amendments.
+The resolution provides for proceedings during the period from October 16, 2017, through October 20, 2017; and provides for consideration of motions to suspend the rules.
+- 2017-10-12 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2017-10-12 — The previous question was ordered pursuant to the rule.
+- 2017-10-24 — Presented to President.
+- 2017-10-24 — Presented to President.
+- 2017-10-26 — Signed by President.
+- 2017-10-26 — Signed by President.